givemepower8/Phaser3Practices/docs/COC.md

 Make a plan for 2 star or 3 star as it's different.
 2 star focuses on taking out town hall and some trash building as long as the town hall is destroyed and 50% destruction rate is reached.
 3 star is to wipe off everything.

-Usually the strategy is divide and conquer.
-Choose the most effective way.
+There is no one versatile strategy can 3 star any base.
+It's based on your opponent's base then choose the most effective strategy accordingly aiming for the weakness of the base.
+For example, use bowler or air strategy to attack a very separated or distributed layout will be a disaster as their strength is on the compact bases.
+Use queen charge and device and conquer will be more effective.
+Choose the most effective way by the opponent's base.

-Farming strategy is very different from war strategy.
-Home village usually protects resource storages, but in war base, those ones become trash building.
 CC troop is always in war so it adds more difficulties.

 Analyze the base based on your air or ground strategy.
 If ground, get the rough idea about the main obstacles like inferno towers, x-bows, wizard towers.
 If air, watch out for air sweeper and air defence.
 No matter what, eagle artillery has to be cleared out first.